-Support may be used as a positive condition of an injunction or a Criminal Behaviour Order.
+Support may be used as a positive condition of a Community Protection Warning, Notice or an Injunction or a Criminal Behaviour Order.

 8.6 Performance indicators for anti-social behaviour

 The Council will set, monitor and report on performance in relation to anti-social behaviour within individual services, at a corporate level, and within the Community Safety Partnership.